 Often just a quick stop-off point for those heading on towards the Galapagos, we think it’s time Quito was appreciated in its own right.
-Along with art galleries, museums and stunning architecture, Quito is also the destination for high quality chocolate, coffee and beer; a paradise for your taste buds.
-You can easily while away a wonderful week or two exploring this cultural gem, its UNESCO site and natural surrounds.
-You just need to know where to start…
+Along with art galleries, museums and stunning architecture, Quito is also the destination for high-quality chocolate, coffee and beer; a paradise for your taste buds.
+You can easily while away a wonderful week or two exploring this cultural gem, its UNESCO site and natural surroundings.
+You just need to know where to start.

-Today you’ll spend time appreciating the natural architecture that surrounds Quito.
+Today you’ll spend time appreciating the natural beauty and historical ruins that surrounds Quito.
 First, your driver will take you up to the Middle of the World Monument.
-Yes, it’s a bit of a tourist trap, but the views you’ll get from this vantage point are some of the best anywhere else in the area.
+Yes, it’s a bit of a tourist trap, but the views you’ll get from this vantage point are some of the best anywhere.
 When you’ve explored the monument and the on-site museum, it’s on to the archaeological ruins of Tulipe.
 Surrounded by cloud forests, Tulipe was a humble town few people knew about, but when a local unearthed what he assumed to be ruins, that all changed.
-For what he had in fact stumbled across was a ceremonial ground used by the Yumbo Tribe, dating back up to 2000 years.
-Take time to wander the ruins with your guide explaining their full story and poke your head into the visitor’s center.
+For what he had, in fact, stumbled across was a ceremonial ground used by the Yumbo Tribe, dating back up to 2000 years.
+Take time to wander the ruins with your guide who will explain their full story and poke your head into the visitor’s center.
 Had your fill of history for one day?
 Then it’s back to your bolt-hole for a quick freshen up before your evening meal.

 Your last few days will be spent in a variety of classes as you immerse yourself once more in Quito’s cultural side.
-Enjoy a morning of local craft beer tasting at the beautiful Bandido Brewery before spending your afternoon at a private cooking class with a locally renowned chef where you’ll be trying your hand at authentic Ecuadorian cooking.
+Enjoy a morning of local craft beer tasting at the beautiful Bandido Brewery before spending your afternoon at a private cooking class with a locally renowned chef where you can try your hand at authentic Ecuadorian cooking.
 Then, it’s on to a Chocolate tour.
-Since Quito is famed for its Cacao, you’ll be tasting some of the best chocolate in the world, as well as learning all about its cultivation and final production.
+Quito is famed for its cacao, so rest assured you’ll be tasting some of the best chocolate in the world, as well as learning all about its cultivation and final production.
 The best bit?
 You get to take a goodie box filled with local chocolate home with you.

-Your final Ecuadorian endeavour will getting your hands dirty.
+Your final Ecuadorian experience is a messy but delightful one.
 With a local artist leading you, you’ll be trying your hand at clay sculpting in a fully equipped artist’s studio.
-It’ll prove to be both an insightful and entertaining experience, and you’ll leave Quito with some new cooking skills, an artistic talent and a box of sweet treats alongside those incredible memories of your time on top of the world.
+It’ll prove to be both an insightful and entertaining day.
+You’ll leave Quito with some new cooking skills, an artistic talent and a box of sweet treats, not to mention those incredible memories from your time on top of the world.